-Executive Summary
+Executive summary

 CJIS compliance is a set of minimum requirements for accessing and handling Criminal Justice Information (CJI), which is any information that cannot be publicly disclosed except under certain circumstances, like by court order or when necessary for public safety.
 In particular, it refers to Federal Bureau of Investigation (FBI) data such as biometrics, biographics, case records, and other identifiable information about individuals, vehicles, or properties related to criminal activity.
 Organizations that handle CJI are required to comply with the CJIS Security Policy as soon as they begin accessing, storing, or transmitting this data.
 CJIS is not only relevant to law enforcement agencies but also to civil agencies.
 CJIS compliance requirements include access control, identification and authentication, the adoption of advanced authentication measures such as MFA and risk-based authentication, incident response, visibility into all accounts, and auditing.

-Addressing the Identity Security Aspects of CJIS
+Addressing the identity security aspects of CJIS

 CJIS addresses identity security concerns by requiring strong authentication mechanisms, including multi-factor authentication (MFA), to ensure that only authorized individuals can access CJI.
 This proactive approach to identity security significantly reduces the risk of unauthorized access, even if one factor is compromised.
+As part of the framework, special attention is given to the need to secure privileged users through strict controls and continuous monitoring and response to cyber threats.
 Additionally, the CJIS policy mandates strict management of privileged accounts in line with the principle of least privilege and requires regular auditing and monitoring to detect any unauthorized activities.
 Continuous monitoring and detailed logging of user activities are also vital components of CJIS compliance.
 Organizations must track who accesses CJI and when, so identifying and responding to suspicious actions can occur quickly and easily.